 All rabbits should be allowed to express normal behaviours.
-A normal behaviour is the way an animal acts in its natural environment.
-Enough space, proper shelter and housing, as well as company of the animals own kind, encourages the expression of
+A normal behaviour is the way an animal acts in their natural environment.
+Enough space, proper shelter and housing, as well as company of the animal's own kind, encourages the expression of

 This law is called the Animal Welfare Act.
 The Animal Welfare Act says that your animal has five groups of welfare needs.
 These are five groups of things that animals need to be healthy and happy.
 These five welfare needs are called the Five Freedoms.

 Under the Animal Welfare Act all animal guardians (owners) need to provide these five things for their animals.
 One of these Five Freedoms is: Freedom to Express Normal Behaviour.
 In this section you will learn about this freedom and how you can make sure your rabbits receive the exercise and enrichment they need to be free to express their normal behaviour.

 Rabbits in the wild cover an area the size of 30 tennis courts every day, running, playing and foraging for food.
 Domesticated rabbits need this same amount of exercise to keep them fit and healthy, as well as keeping them entertained and their minds active!